Learning Multi-modal Representations by Watching Hundreds of Surgical Video Lectures: Related Works

 \textbf{Vision-only tasks}.
 Vision-only tasks have made substantial advancements using fully-supervised deep learning methods.
 These advancements have shown state-of-the-art performance in object detection~\citep{girshick2015fast}, action segmentation~\citep{tang2019coin,farha2019ms}, image classification~\citep{deng2009imagenet,he2016deep}, and action recognition~\citep{soomro2012ucf101}.
 These successes are primarily attributed to the power of deep representations in capturing complex visual patterns.

-The surgical computer vision community has embraced these advancements, exploring numerous studies on surgical tool and phase recognition~\citep{twinanda2016endonet, dergachyova2016automatic,al2018monitoring,shah2023glsformer}.
-Following this, researchers proposed more refined spatiotemporal architectures to capture the dynamic and complex nature of surgical tasks~\citep{jin2017sv,czempiel2020tecno,czempiel2021opera,jin2021temporal, rivoir2022pitfalls}.
+The surgical computer vision community has embraced these advancements, exploring numerous studies on surgical tool and phase recognition~\citep{twinanda2016endonet, dergachyova2016automatic, al2018monitoring,shah2023glsformer}.
+Following this, researchers proposed more refined spatiotemporal architectures to capture the dynamic and complex nature of surgical tasks~\citep{jin2017sv,czempiel2020tecno,czempiel2021opera,jin2021temporal, rivoir2022pitfalls}

 For a more comprehensive understanding, a recent survey provides an overview of surgical phase recognition approaches~\citep{garrow2021machine}.
 For a more fine-grained surgical activity recognition, authors in \citep{nwoye2021rendezvous} have introduced the challenging action triplet recognition task for laparoscopic cholecystectomy procedures.
 They propose a dataset to classify instrument, verb, and target components from surgical scenes.
 However, all previous methods are vision-only, fully supervised methods that rely heavily on human-annotated curated data.

 In this work, we investigate both vision-and-language and vision-only surgical downstream tasks.
 We apply our approach to vision-and-language tasks, including text-based video retrieval, temporal activity grounding, and video captioning, to assess how well the model integrates and correlates information across modalities.
 We also apply the model to vision-only tasks, including surgical tool, phase, and action triplet recognition, to investigate whether our representation learning from uncurated data benefits a specific procedure, for example, laparoscopic cholecystectomy.
 We take a first step towards generic representation learning for surgery by performing zero-shot recognition on these surgical computer vision tasks.
 By evaluating our models on both vision-and-language and vision-only tasks, we aim to provide a comprehensive view of the capabilities and limitations of our approach.